 The review and comment period for this round of revisions will end on March 30, 2019, and an additional period of reflection and subsequent public comment will follow.

 NWCCU looks forward to your feedback through this process, which will culminate in a vote of the Commission and membership in Fall 2019, accompanied by subsequent training, and final implementation on January 1, 2020.

 A summary of the results from our recent surveys and town halls is above and includes a Frequently Asked Question section that addresses many of the questions that staff have received during this review process.

 Additionally, stakeholders and the public are invited to submit comments via email to email@example.com.

 The review process is overseen by the NWCCU Bylaws, Standards, and Policies Committee, which is chaired by Board of Commissioners’ Secretary, Deneece Huftalin, President, Salt Lake Community College.
 The Committee and the Board of Commissioners will work to consider all input and comments.
 Results of the Committee’s work will be shared with NWCCU membership and the public prior to an additional opportunity for public comment in Summer 2019 before voting to adopt the revised Standards of Accreditation, Policies, and Eligibility Requirements.

-For questions about this process that are not available through this page, please contact Dr. Mac Powell, Senior Fellow, at firstname.lastname@example.org.
+For questions about this process that are not available through this page, please contact Dr. Mac Powell, Senior Vice President, at firstname.lastname@example.org.